adobe-apiplatform/umapi-documentation/docs/en/RefOverview.md

 #### <a name="remove" class="api-ref-subtitle">Remove Users</a>

-UM API allows an organization to remove a user from an organization, or from a Trusted Domain through the POST [action](api/ActionsRef.md) API.
-The _removeFromOrg command_ removes the user from the organization and from any product profiles and user-groups in the organization.
+You can remove a user from your organization, or from a Trusted Domain, through the POST [action](api/ActionsRef.md) API.
+The _removeFromOrg command_ removes the user from the organization and from any product profiles, user groups, and administrative groups in the organization.
 An organization can also delete user accounts of type Enterprise and Federated ID, if the caller is from the owning organization and has delete access.
-This will also remove them from all product profiles and user-groups in a given domain.
+This will also remove them from all groups in a given domain.

 * [Remove a user from the organization](api/ActionsCmds.md#removeFromOrg)